Pre-sessional English Course

 You should submit your Pre-sessional English application on the university website, by clicking Apply Now.

-When submitting your application, you need to choose the intake you wish to join and whether to join on campus or via distance learning.
+When submitting your application, you need to choose the intake you wish to join.
 Your application will be assessed by the University Admissions team and your offer will state how long your course will take.

 Minimum age